Popular Maine Towns and Destinations

-There are so many places to visit in Maine, from charming seaside villages to historic old towns.
-Maine has a little bit of everything for any traveler, from family vacationers to history buffs and nature enthusiasts.
+There are so many places to visit in Maine, from charming seaside villages to historic old towns, and lakeside resorts.
+Maine has everything for any traveler, from family vacationers to history buffs and nature enthusiasts.
 Visit the Southern Maine Coast for beach fun and delicious dining, or travel further up the coastline to visit charming historic villages and explore scenic outlying islands.
 We recommend a visit to as many Maine towns as possible, for the full "Vacationland" experience!

 Kittery, York Harbor, York Beach, Ogunquit, Wells, Kennebunk, Kennebunkport, Biddeford, Saco, and Old Orchard Beach make up the first 30 miles of the coast, known as the Southern Maine Coast.
-The Southern Maine Coast is home to most of the beautiful beaches the state has to offer, sandy beaches with gentle waves and sometimes and ideal surf for surfers.
+The Southern Maine Coast is home to most of the beautiful beaches the state has to offer, sandy beaches with gentle waves, and ocassional big surf for surfers.
 Southern Maine also offers great shopping, top rated dining and affordable accommodations.

 Travelling through Mid-Coast Maine, visitors will view gorgeous rocky coastlines and drive through many charming seaside villages.
 Boothbay Harbor could be called the boating capital of New England, with over 25 daily boat excursions for the whole family to enjoy.
 Keep driving and visit Camden, Rockport, Rockland and Castine, hidden gems of the Maine coast popular with yachtsman, artists and wine lovers.
 These smaller seaside villages offer historic charm and picturesque towns full of shopping and dining, working harbors, beaches, lighthouses and much more!

 Downeast is home to Mt.
 Desert Island, beautiful Bar Harbor and the spectacular Acadia National Park.
-Acadia offers fun for the whole family, including miles of hiking, biking and driving trails all with incredible scenery.
+Acadia offers fun for the whole family, including miles of hiking, biking and driving trails all with incredible scenery of the moutanins meeting the sea.
 Bar Harbor itself is a bustling seaside village full of shops and restaurants with many ways to explore the area including boat excursions, kayak rentals and island tours.

-Way up in the Maine Highlands region, Bangor and the surrounding areas are ideal for outdoor enthusiasts, with many adventures awaiting visitors.
-The Highlands region is home to Maine's longest river The Penobscot, Maine's tallest mountain - Katahdin, largest freshwater lake Moosehead Lake and much more!
+Way up in the Maine Highlands Region, Bangor and the surrounding areas are ideal for outdoor enthusiasts, with many adventures awaiting visitors.
+The Highlands are home to Maine's longest river - The Penobscot, Maine's tallest mountain - Katahdin, the largest freshwater lake - Moosehead Lake and much more!
 In winter, the area is transformed into a snowy paradise for snowmobiling, ice-fishing, skiing and snowshoeing!
 In summer, white water rafting, fishing, moose safaris, hiking and biking are popular ways to explore the woods, mountains, lakes and rivers of Maine.